 Curated by Matthias Arndt and Hervé Mikaeloff

 Artists: Jigger Cruz, Marina Cruz, Eko Nugroho, Manuel Ocampo, José Santos III, Rodel Tapaya, Entang Wiharso

 Political Chimères, social and religious Chimères, South East Asia is a changing world and this platform offers you a map of creation from Indonesia and the Philippines.
 ASIA NOW wants to cast light on artists from this little known scene and their symbolic overtones, bright colours, new takes on popular myths and subversion of objects – these artists offer fanciful works that suggest themselves to you.
 Hailing from Island populations and strongly influenced by their geo-political history, this area developed a mythology which became the ground in which to anchor themsleves.
-They created characters that are funnny and mysterious and that reveal an unusaul mental universe.
-We conceived this platform as a revery and as a treasure hunt into artists universe’s, which are alluring, diverse, and corrosive.
+They created characters that are funny and mysterious and that reveal an unusual mental universe.
+We conceived this platform as a reverie and as a treasure hunt into artists universes, which are alluring, diverse, and corrosive.